jkowalko/AI-Interview-Prep-Assistant-using-LangChain-RAG/README.md

 1. **Proactive Problem-Solving**: Your tendency to "dive in to fight the fire" resonates with the company's culture of facing challenges head-on and solving problems with grit and resilience.

-2. **Ownership and Execution**: As someone who operates with maximum agency, you exemplify the qualities of a "benevolent dictator" in your domain, driving ideas with conviction and biasing toward action.
+2. **Ownership and Execution**: As someone who operates with maximum agency driving ideas with conviction and biasing toward action.
 This aligns with the expectation that each team member is responsible for ultimate results.

 3. **Commitment to Success**: Your willingness to "run to the roar" reflects a deep care for both company and customer success, matching the organization's drive to create meaningful impact in a fast-moving environment.